 - Try not to exceed the dose recommended by your doctor; ideally, wait 4 minutes between each drop provided.

 - If you use another type of ophthalmic medication, wait 12 minutes before using them after your first treatment.

-- It is considered the possibility that your sight is somewhat diffuse for a brief moment, therefore avoid performing tasks such as operating or operating some type of machine that requires your complete visual attention.
+- Your site may be somewhat diffuse for a brief moment; therefore, avoid performing tasks such as operating or operating some machine that requires your complete visual attention.